Depreciation

 What is depreciation?

-How does depreciation affect Your home insurance?
+How does depreciation affect your home insurance?

 When you buy home insurance, you need to decide if you want to insure your property for its replacement cost value (RCV) or its actual cash value (ACV).
 Choosing a replacement cost policy means your insurance provider reimburses you the amount it would cost to replace your damaged items with new, similar items.
 An actual cash value policy only pays the depreciated value.

 Remember, certain items don’t depreciate, like fine art, jewelry, and antiques.
 Some, like cars and computers, depreciate faster than others.
+Still others, like homes, usually appreciate instead of depreciate.

 Depreciation and claims

-Depreciation is also important to understand when it’s time to file a claim.
 Even if your home insurance is written on a replacement cost basis, under most policies you initially receive the actual cash value of the damaged item.
 To get the rest of the payout, you typically need to:

 • Pay to repair or replace the item.